itisameerkhan/aws-tutorial/003. VPC/README.md

 A network address translation (NAT) gateway enables instances in a private subnet to connect to the internet or other AWS services while preventing the internet from initiating connections with the instances.

+A NAT gateway is a Network Address Translation (NAT) service.
+You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with those instances.

+---